nagao-cs/Reliability-Characterization-for-N-version-Object-Detection/README.md

     └── dataset.py  # Contains the Dataset class and data loading/analysis logic
 ~~~

-4. Dataset
+4. Dataset\
-The script expects the Ground Truth (GT) and pre-calculated detection results to be organized under the ./dataset directory.The data used in the paper was collected from the CARLA simulator (Town03)111111111.
-The dataset includes 2000 images captured by multiple cameras2.Required Directory Structure:
+The script expects the Ground Truth (GT) and pre-calculated detection results to be organized under the ./dataset directory.
+The data used in the paper was collected from the CARLA simulator (Town03).
+The dataset includes 2000 images captured by multiple cameras.
 ~~~
 ./dataset/
 ├── labels/